lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    Note: If the decapsulation operation outputs an error, output a PKIFailureInfo badMessageCheck, and terminate the PKI management operation.

-   \< ToDo: An additional PKIFailureInfo badKemExchange could be defined and used alternatively. >

    It concatenates the shared secret ss1, with the transactionID, the senderNonce genp_senderNonce, and the recipNonce genp_recipNonce from the PKIHeader of the received genp message to context2.